Intersection of (1,1)-currents and the domain of definition of the Monge-Ampere operator: Abstract

 \section{Abstract}

-We study the Monge-Amp\` ere operator $u \mapsto (\ddc u)^n$ and compare it with Dinh-Sibony's intersection product defined via density currents.
-We show that if $u$ is a plurisubharmonic function belonging to the B\l ocki-Cegrell class, then the Dinh-Sibony $n$-fold self-product of $\ddc u$ exists and coincides with $(\ddc u)^n$.
+We study the Monge-Amp\` ere operator within the framework of Dinh-Sibony's intersection theory defined via density currents.
+We show that if $u$ is a plurisubharmonic function belonging to the B\l ocki-Cegrell class, then the Dinh-Sibony $n$-fold self-product of $\ddc u$ exists and coincides with the classically defined Monge-Amp\`ere measure $(\ddc u)^n$.